sfotxl/sfotxl/README.md

 - 👋 Hi, I’m Kalani
 - 👀 I’m interested in working with maps and building nice stuff
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently mastering React & React Native
 - 💞️ I’m looking to collaborate on front-end projects
 - 📫 How to reach me - +1 (346) 247-6864